After our recent trip to Rome , I am still dreaming of Rome and its food.

-- 1 tbsp sugar or honey (optional), depending on the tartness of the tomatoes
+- 1 grated carrot (or 1 tbsp sugar or honey (optional), depending on the tartness of the tomatoes)

-- In a food processor add the onion, garlic and 1 tablespoon of the olive oil and puree.
+- In a food processor add the tomatoes, basil leaves and carrot and puree.

-- In a saucepan heat the remaining olive oil and add the pureed onion and sauté for a few minutes.
+- In another saucepan heat the olive oil and sauté the onion until translucent.
+Add the garlic and mix for a few seconds.

-- Season with salt and pepper as well as boukovo and dried herbs and simmer, stirring often until the sauce is thick.
-If using fresh tomatoes, you may add a tablespoon of sugar or honey, if tomatoes are tart.
+- Add salt and pepper as well as boukovo and dried herbs and simmer, stirring often until the sauce is thick.

 Other relevant recipes: